intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

 used at a time depending on whether 3rd-party host compiler is used or not.

-Integration footer can be used with 3rd-party host compilers, but it requires appending to a translation unit provided by user, which could affect debug
+Integration footer can be used with 3rd-party host compilers, but it requires appending to a translation unit provided by a user, which could affect debug
 information: since there are no compilers that support appending a file at the end (similar to `-include`), appending is done by generating a temporary input file using concatenation of the original input and integration footer.